Diving in Cozumel

 The best diving sites in Cozumel

-There are a lot of wonderful dive spots to explore all over Mexico and Cozumel island, definitely, is one of the best places for scuba diving.
-The island is almost everywhere covered with dense green vegetation, and around the perimeter of the island, beaches with clean white sand contrast with the sky-blue sea waters.
-The seabed of the island of Cozumel is covered with excellent coral sand, which is why the waters are always crystal clear.
-This island is the best place for diving and fishing.
+Cozumel is one of the best places for scuba diving.
+The island is covered almost everywhere with dense green vegetation, and along the perimeter of the island, beaches with white sand contrast with the azure sea waters.

-Cozumel is a well-known resort with all-year-long diving.
-The island is famous for its drift diving, all-year-round fantastic clear visibility, and spectacular coral formations.
-Depending on the season and the place, the sea currents can be medium to high strength.
+Cozumel Island is a popular diving destination for its drift diving, fantastic clear visibility all year round, and impressive coral formations.
+Depending on the season and location, sea currents can be from medium to strong.

-The island belongs to the great belt of Western Atlantic Reefs.
-Cozumel, the island of reefs and corals, is a diving paradise.
-Jacques-Yves Cousteau named it one of the world’s best scuba diving spots.
-Since then, Cozumel has turned into one of the most famous resorts and one of the best places for divers in Mexico.
-Today, the very mention of Cozumel is associated with tropical fish, clear water, and the world of beautiful corals.
+Since then, Cozumel has become one of Mexico’s most famous resorts and one of the best places for divers.
+Today, the very mention of Cozumel is associated with tropical fish, clear water, and a world of beautiful corals.

-The corals that open to the eye during deep dives are amazing.
-On your way, you will encounter barrel-shaped coral sponges, black corals, and deep-sea fan corals.
-You will see corals growing like a tower at the top of the older parts of the reef.
-This is how stunning underwater gardens are formed.
-If you are into underwater photography, the reefs here are fantastic scenery.
+Corals that appear during deep dives are amazing.
+Along your journey, you will encounter barrel sponge corals, black corals, and deep-sea fan corals.
+You will see corals growing in a tower on top of the older parts of the reef.

-Don’t miss a night dive experience!
-You will be amazed at how different the reef looks at night that you saw underwater during the day, especially if you dive into the full moon.
-Gliding through the darkness and seeing a new ecosystem come to life is just a magical, unreal feeling.
+The reef looks different at night from the one you saw underwater during the day, especially if you dive during a full moon.
+Gliding through the darkness and seeing a new ecosystem come to life is a magical, surreal feeling.

-The best scuba diving spots in Cozumel are located along its west coast, both to the north and the south of the main strip of resorts.
-Here are the top best and most popular Cozumel dive sites:
+The best diving and snorkeling spots in Cozumel are located along its west coast, both north and south of the main resort strip.
+Here are the best and most popular dive sites for diving and snorkeling in Cozumel:

 • Santa Rosa Wall